caolan/copykitten/README.md

 ```
     /\/\
-( =( ∘˾∘)=
+( =( ^-^)=
  \(  ⊃C⊃
       Copy Kitten
 ```

-_Tiny immutable JSON (< 1kb gzipped)_
+_Tiny immutable JSON data structures (< 1kb gzip)_

-Functions to manipulate JSON data and return an updated copy.
-Leaves the original data untouched.
+This is a minimal library, designed specifically for JSON-compatible values: Strings, Numbers, Booleans, null, Objects, and Arrays.

-Copy Kitten is a minimal library, designed only for JSON data types: strings, numbers, booleans, null, objects, and arrays.
-For a much wider selection of immutable data structures with less naive implementations, see [Immutable.js][immutable-js].
+For a wider selection of immutable data structures with less naive implementations, see [Immutable.js][immutable-js].

-A reference to a Copy Kitten object will always return the same value.
-This can make understanding your programs easier, and help you detect state changes during top-down rendering (e.g. [Redux][redux]).
+Copy Kitten manipulates JSON data and returns an updated copy; the original data is preserved.
+A reference to a Copy Kitten result will always return the same value.
+Use this to write easy-to-understand code and optimise top-down rendering (e.g. [Redux][redux]).

 ## Data conversion